hyprwm/hyprland-wiki/content/Nix/_index.md

 }
 ```

+For other NixOS options, see [Hyprland on NixOS](./Hyprland-on-NixOS).
-For more options, see
+For additional options, see
 [module options](https://search.nixos.org/options?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=hyprland).

-For other NixOS options, see [Hyprland on NixOS](./Hyprland-on-NixOS).

 ## Home Manager module